Is this trend the next great leap towards a more sustainable CEP industry?

 Zero emissions by 2040

-In recent years, the CEP industry has seen an increased focus on ESG matters and a growing willingness to invest in more ESG-friendly green technologies.
+In recent years, the CEP industry has seen an increased focus on ESG matters and a growing willingness to invest in more ESG-friendly technologies.

 Many companies have even committed themselves to a zero-emission deadline.
 In BEUMER Group’s Industry Report 2025 Outlook: The Parcel Box Paradox, you can read more about how companies fold out their ambitions and how they plan to achieve them – in some cases as early as 2040.